torjush/Audio_and_Speech_processing/README.md

 # Audio and Speech processing
-Code for the mini-project in the course Digital Audio and Speech processing at TU Delft spring 2018
+Code for the mini-project in the course Digital Audio and Speech processing at TU Delft spring 2018 by Niklas Bachmaier and Torjus Haukom

 All audio files given as part of the project